 Each room has a computer-linked projector and interactive whiteboard.
 There is a tablet trolley for shared use within the department.

-Extracurricular Activities and Trips
+Extra-curricular Activity and Trips

 In the Modern Languages Department, we realise that the best way to practise a language is to do so abroad.
 To this end, members of the department arrange and run several annual trips.